 Now, if you’re thinking Vegas sports books the likes of Caesars or Westgate, think again.
 It’s more like Golden Gate downtown.

-So they could started ASAP and get ahead of other New England casinos, TR’s setup is temporary, called “Phase 1″ and is found in the third floor in the simulcast wagering area.
+The idea is to start ASAP and get ahead of other New England casinos.
+TR’s setup is temporary, called “Phase 1″ and is found in the third floor in the simulcast wagering area.
 Staff told NETG that this “Phase 1” area will be kept even after the main sports book is completed.

 Wagering is still on the casino property, with online bets slated for the future.
 The next phase will be completion of the real sports book area overlooking the grassy remains of the greyhound track.